s-babish/tcouchii-tradeoff/README.md

 #### C4P

-All the C4P data are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on, and the pulse number (1 through 4).
+All the C4P data files are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on, and the pulse number (1 through 4).
 This naming is essential to the functioning of the script 01_C4P_dataprocessing.R and should not be changed.
 The data has 4 columns: Time (s), Force (g), Position (mm), and Stimulus (?).

 #### Tetanus

+All the Tetanus data files are named with the Snake CollPreNo ID, the muscle number (some snakes had multiple muscles dissected out and tested on, and which repeat of the protocol it was (1 or 2).
+This naming is essential to the functioning of the script 04_Tetanus_dataprocessing.R and should not be changed.
+The data has 4 columns: Time (s), Force (g), Position (mm), and Stimulus (?).

 #### Rheobase